Top 20 Language Games and Activities for Fun

 Now arrange the objects on the desk.
 Let the students look at the objects for 3 minutes.
 Then cover the objects and send students back to their seats.
 Students will write the names of all the objects they can remember in the second language they are learning.

 Call out the name of the objects to see which student got it right.
 The student with the most score will win.

-This is one of the most fascinating games to play at all levels.
+This is one of the most fascinating games for language learning to play at all levels.
 Students will be eager to play it even in their second language.
 Also with this game, the vocabulary improves quickly.